Ned Colletti: Combined career as AGM and GM

 Colletti was a top front office executive – either an assistant general manager (AGM) or general manager (GM) – continuously from 1997 until 2014 with two clubs, the San Francisco Giants and Los Angeles Dodgers.
 Only five other GMs served continuously, either as an AGM or a GM, from 1997–2014.
 Of the six GMs who served continuously for those 18 seasons as assistant general manager or general manager, only Brian Cashman of the New York Yankees had a higher winning percentage.

 In his last 24 seasons as an executive, Colletti built or helped to build teams that qualified for the postseason 15 times (with five other teams eliminated in the final game or two of the season), made 7 NLCS appearances, and appeared in four World Series, winning one World Series with a combined record of 2124-1701 (423 games over .500).
 During his time with the Dodgers, he and his staff drafted or signed players who won 3 Cy Young Awards, plus three runners-up; 2 Most Valuable Player Awards, plus one runner-up; two National League Rookies of the Year, two NLCS Most Valuable Players and one World Series Most Valuable Player.

+General Manager of Team Italy

+Colletti was appointed the General Manager of Team Italy in January, 2025, 13 months before the 2026 World Baseball Classic tournament began.

+Team Italy had unprecedented success going undefeated in pool play (defeating Brazil, Great Britain, USA and Mexico) and then qualified for the semi-finals for the first time in the 20-year history of the WBC by defeating Puerto Rico.

+Italy’s only defeat came in the semifinal game versus eventual champion Venezuela.
+The victory over the USA, Mexico and Puerto Rico were considered the most dynamic and historic victories in the long history of baseball in Italy.

+Italian Prime Minister Giorgia Meloni mentioned Team Italy’s upset for the heavily favored Team USA in an address the following morning to the Italian Parliament.

+Besides veteran players Vinnie Pasquantino, Jon Berti, Aaron Nola, Michael Lorenzen and Adam Ottavino, the roster included many players who had not yet played a season in Major League Baseball as well as players who were born in Italy and had not played professionally in the United States.